gkiavash/3d-data-point-cloud-segmentation/README.md

-# -3d-data-point-cloud-segmentation
+# Point Cloud Segmentation
-Unipd - 3D data processing - Point Cloud Segmentation
+Unipd, 3D data processing course, homework

+In this python notebook, PointNet network is implemented in Pytorch